UCMHSProgramming16-17/final-project-shadowninjazx/README.md

 **General Analysis:**

-GDP and CO2 emmission has a positive correlation during the past 30 years globally in developing nations.
-However, in US and develoepd nations, CO2 remains flat while GDP increases.
+GDP and CO2 emmission has a positive correlation during the past 30 years globally.

 **visual.py** is the first version of python plotting program